 Verified?
-PCS Comment
+Yes PCS Comment section 4.4 Regulatory and Industry Compliance, STS-securitisation-§(v).

-Page 134 §(v).

 Trust Deed and Condition 14 are cited.

-The EBA requirements are met:

-(a) method of convening meeting - Condition 14(a) on page 117.

-(b) maximum time - Trust Deed Schedule 1, 1.7 and 1.8.

-(c) quorum - in Condition 14.

-(d) Minimum threshold of votes - voting rights in Condition 14.

-(e) location - Trust Deed Schedule 1, 1.8.
+The EBA requirements are met: (a) method of convening meeting - Condition 14(a). (b) maximum time - Trust Deed Schedule 1, 1.7 and 1.8. (c) quorum - in Condition 14. (d) Minimum threshold of votes - voting rights in Condition 14. (e) location - Trust Deed Schedule 1, 1.8.
 Although the wording of the Regulation as to what constitutes the "facilitation of timely resolution of conflicts" is very vague, the EBA Guidelines have helpfully set out the five minimum requirements that the documents should contain to meet this criterion.
 PCS has reviewed the documents to ascertain that all five are indeed present.
 PCS has satisfied itself that all five are set out in the Trust Deed.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-Resolution of conflicts between different classes of investors

-70. The objective of this criterion is to help ensure clarity for securitisation noteholders of their rights and ability to control and enforce on the underlying credit claims or receivables.
-This should make the decision-making process more effective, for instance in circumstances where enforcement rights on the underlying assets are being exercised.

-71. To facilitate consistent interpretation of this criterion, the term 'clear provisions that facilitate the timely resolution of conflicts between different classes of investors' should be further interpreted.

-5.8 Resolution of conflicts between different classes of investors (Article 20 (10))

-Clear provisions facilitating the timely resolution of conflicts between different classes of investors
+EBA Final non-ABCP STS Guidelines - statements on background and rationale Resolution of conflicts between different classes of investors 70.
+The objective of this criterion is to help ensure clarity for securitisation noteholders of their ri the decision-making process more effective, for instance in circumstances where enforcement right ghts and ability to control and enforce on the underlying credit claims or receivables.
+This should make ghts on the underlying assets are being exercised.
+71. To facilitate consistent interpretation of this criterion, the term 'clear provisions that facilitate the he timely resolution of conflicts between different classes of investors' should be further interpreted.
+EBA Final non-ABCP STS Guidelines 5.8 Resolution of conflicts between different classes of investors (Article 20 (10)) Clear provisions facilitating the timely resolution of conflicts between different classes of investors